visualdbcorp/caddy/README.md

 To update to newer versions of Visual DB or Caddy:

+1. Run `stop.cmd` to stop containers
 1. Edit the `docker-compose.yml` file to specify the desired image versions
-2. Run `restart.cmd` to pull new images and restart containers
+2. Run `start.cmd` to pull new images and restart containers

 ### Viewing Logs